aureoncorner-dotcom/LivingismSuite/WATsystems.md

 No crowns.
 No chains.
 Water is a commons, not a commodity.

-**Copyleft for life:** Every design, bill of materials, control script and playbook licensed CC BY-NC-SA / GPL (no enclosure).
+**Copyleft for life:** Every design, bill of materials, control script and playbook.

 **Consent governance:** Users can enter/leave; decisions by Covenant of Equals (no shareholder override).